Dogworld

 Download Here

 Castle Paradox’s random game selector turns up some interesting gems.
 Today, I was greeted with a game that looked profoundly horrible: Dogworld.
 It’s an old game, posted back in 2003, but it seems no one actually downloaded it.
-The screen that the author chose to post looked amazingly bad, but since I have no idea what this game is I don’t really know what to expect.
+I have no idea what this game is I don’t really know what to expect.
 Yet, I feel compelled to write a review, and will do so as I play the game.

-Before starting, I open the text file included with the game, skim introductory crap that anyone who has played an RPG will know, and then get to the character list.
+Before starting, I open the text file included with the game and get to the character list.

 Wolfie: Main hero of the game